Combatd/Machine-Learning-with-AWS-DeepComposer/README.md

 ## Demo: Compose Music with DeepComposer
 We used a Generative AI Technique to create a Rock Composition based on "Twinkle, Twinkle, Little Star" sample input! ```twinklerockdeepcomposer.midi```

+We could technically use the Virtual Keyboard to generate a composition based on an input melody provided with the notes we played.
+This step will take few minutes to generate a composition inspired by the chosen genre
+Using pre-trained models to generate new music is fun!